Makar Chudra

-"Makar Chudra" (Макар Чудра) is a 1892 short story by Maxim Gorky, first published by the Tiflis newspaper Kavkaz, in the No. 242, 12 September 1892 issue.
+"Makar Chudra" (Макар Чудра) is an 1892 short story by Maxim Gorky, first published by the Tiflis newspaper Kavkaz, in the No. 242, 12 September 1892 issue.

 Background

 "Makar Chudra" was the second published story by the author after "Emelyan Pilyai", and the first signed "M. Gorky".
 It was written in the summer of 1892 in Tiflis, where Gorky spent several weeks doing menial jobs, mostly for the Caucasian Railway workshops.
 Soon after the publication, in October, he returned to his native Nizhny Novgorod.

 Instrumental in the publication was Alexander Kalyuzny, a leftist radical, who first encouraged his young friend to put to paper the story the latter had been relating to him verbally, and later handed the manuscript to his journalist friend Tsvetnitsky, who furthered it to the Kavkaz editors.
 In his 1925 letter to Kalyuzhny, Gorky wrote: "For thirty years I've been serving the Russian art, and all thanks to the impulse you'd given me."